burlachenkok/exploring-python3/python3-note.md

 String interpolation (named in Python as **"formatted string literal"**) is evaluated during script execution.
 In terms of type, the f-strings are just usual string `str` and it's not a new type.

-Finally, old string formatting from Python 2 which is still supported in Python 3 for C style `printf()` C++ specification.
+Finally, old string formatting from Python 2 is still supported in Python 3 for C style `printf()` C++ specification.
 Example:
 ```python
 print("%i %.2f" % (1, 0.12345))
 ```